publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch80/m__us_usc_t10_s1561.md

 >     The failure of a commander to conduct the required command climate assessments shall be noted in the commander’s performance evaluation.”

- __Availability of Sexual Assault Nurse Examiners at Military Medical Treatment Facilities__
+ __Availability of Sexual Assault Forensic Examiners at Military Medical Treatment Facilities__

 [Pub.
 L. 113–66, div.
 A, title XVII, § 1725(b)][/us/pl/113/66/s1725/b], Dec.
 26, 2013, [127 Stat.
-971][/us/stat/127/971], provided that:
+971][/us/stat/127/971], as amended by [Pub.
+L. 113–291, div.
+A, title V, § 539(d)(1)][/us/pl/113/291/s539/d/1], Dec.
+19, 2014, [128 Stat.
+3371][/us/stat/128/3371], provided that:

 >     “(1)  __Facilities with full-time emergency department__  __.—__

->     The Secretary of a military department shall require the assignment of at least one full-time sexual assault nurse examiner to each military medical treatment facility under the jurisdiction of that Secretary in which an emergency department operates 24 hours per day.
-The Secretary may assign additional sexual assault nurse examiners based on the demographics of the patients who utilize the military medical treatment facility.
+>     The Secretary of a military department shall require the assignment of at least one full-time Sexual Assault Forensic Examiner to each military medical treatment facility under the jurisdiction of that Secretary in which an emergency department operates 24 hours per day.
+The Secretary may assign additional Sexual Assault Forensic Examiners based on the demographics of the patients who utilize the military medical treatment facility.

 >     “(2)  __Other facilities__  __.—__

->     In the case of a military medical treatment facility not covered by paragraph (1), the Secretary of the military department concerned shall require that a sexual assault nurse examiner be made available to a patient of the facility, consistent with the Department of Justice National Protocol for Sexual Assault Medical Forensic Examinations, Adult/Adolescent, when a determination is made regarding the patient’s need for the services of a sexual assault nurse examiner.
+>     In the case of a military medical treatment facility not covered by paragraph (1), the Secretary of the military department concerned shall require that a Sexual Assault Forensic Examiner be made available to a patient of the facility, consistent with the Department of Justice National Protocol for Sexual Assault Medical Forensic Examinations, Adult/Adolescent, when a determination is made regarding the patient’s need for the services of a Sexual Assault Forensic Examiner.”

->     “(3)  __Qualifications__  __.—__

->     A sexual assault nurse examiner assigned under paragraph (1) or made available under paragraph (2) shall meet such training and certification requirements as are prescribed by the Secretary of Defense.”

  __Commanding Officer Action on Reports on Sexual Offenses Involving Members of the Armed Forces__